skalyaanamoorthy/PoseFilter/README.md

 `conda env create --file pymol.yml`
 5. Activate the anaconda environment.
 `activate pymol`
-6. Download the appropriate wheel files from the following site (link).
+6. Download the appropriate wheel files from the following site (https://www.lfd.uci.edu/~gohlke/pythonlibs/#pymol-open-source).
 The following shows the file names for 64 bit with Python 3.7.
-Those who use a 32 bit system would select wheel files for pymol_launcher and pymol containing 37.
+Those who use a 32 bit system would select wheel files for the 32 bit pymol_launcher and pymol containing 37.
-6. Download the appropriate wheel files from the following site (link).
-For a Windows 64 bit system with Python 3.7.
-The following wheel files should be downloaded and moved into the `C:/.../Anaconda3/envs/pymol` folder.
+Move these files into your `C:/.../Anaconda3/envs/pymol` folder.
 7. Type the following into the command line of the pymol directory (modify the filename according the the wheel files used):
 `pip install --no-index --find-links="%CD%" pymol_launcher-2.1-cp37-cp37m-win_amd64.whl`